jquense/react-formal-inputs/README.md

-a react-widgets adaptor for react-formal
+a react-widgets adapter for react-formal

 ```
   var Form = require('react-formal')